GNUKalashnikov/ansible/README.md

 ### Project Structure and inventory

+### How to use ansible generally

+`ansible-playbook main.yml --ask-become-pass`
+this will run the main.yml file

+`ansible all --key-file ~/.ssh/sshfile -i inventory -m ping` Will ping the hosts using the sshfile provided

 #### A Hosts File
 A file that containers the location of all the hosts or nodes you will interacting with